 Friends of the Library Book Sale is October 2-5

+The tables are laden with books — thousands of them.
+Ready for purchase.
+Waiting to be read.
+Whatever topic you want whether fiction or real, it’s there for you.
+And at a real bargain too ($1 for hard cover and 50 cents for soft cover).

-The Alexander Friends of the Library (FOL), will conduct its annual book sale next week, October 2-5, 2019.
-The sale is the organization’s main fundraiser and will be held at the same location as last year, on Industrial Boulevard, across from the CVCC Alexander campus.
+The books are at the Alexander Friends of the Library (AFOL) annual book sale which begins today October 2 and continues through Oct.
+5. The sale is the organization’s main fundraiser and will be held at the same location as last year, on Industrial Boulevard across from the CVCC, Alexander campus.

-Sale dates for the public will be October 3-4, from 9 a.m. to 6 p.m., and October 5, from 9 a.m. to 1 p.m.
-Wednesday, October 2, is reserved for Taylorsville and Bethlehem FOL members.
+Sale dates for the public will be October 3-4 from 9 a.m. to 6 p.m. and October 5 from 9 a.m. to 1 p.m.
+Wednesday, October 2 is reserved for Taylorsville and Bethlehem FOL members.
 They will be able to shop 1- 6 p.m.
+Anyone who is not an AFOL member can become one at the door in order to shop on Oct.
+2.

-Anyone who becomes a member of either organization that day will be allowed to purchase books on Wednesday.
-Membership fees are $10 for an individual, $15 for a family, and $8 for a senior citizen or youth.
+Membership fees are $10 for an individual, $15 for a family and $8 for a senior citizen or youth.
 Professional book dealers will not be allowed to shop until Thursday.

+AFOL membership also carries with it discounts at several area merchants including: 16/90 Taylorsville Scoops, Adams Funeral Home, Bethlehem Pharmacy, Cline’s Florist, Evans Drugs, Giovanni’s Pizza, Main Avenue Music, Mays Meats, McLindon’s Restaurant, Peoples Drug, Revive Salon, Shortcuts Hair Salon and Town & Country Drugs.

+As for the books available for sale they fall into some 20 categories including: fiction, history, gardening/landscaping, crafts, cooking, religion/inspiration, sports, biography, travel, humor, art, animals, business, music and others.

-Mays cited Jennifer Beckham, chairperson for this year’s sale, for her efforts to make this year’s sale a success.
-He also thanked Bill Miller, chief book transporter and sorter, and his crew, Genny Masters, Gale Clary, and Alvin Woody, for the work they do throughout the year in preparing the books for sale.
+Mays cited Jennifer Beckham, chairperson for this year’s sale for her efforts to make this year’s sale a success.
+He also thanked Bill Miller, chief book transporter and sorter, and his crew, Genny Masters, Gail Clary and others, for the work they do throughout the year in preparing the books for sale.

 “We also are indebted to the many people in the community who donate books to the Friends for sale at the event,” Mays added.
 “Without the books there would be no sale.”

-Friends purchased new outside furniture at the library, presented a $1,000 scholarship, funded the purchase of books used in the Read To Me program, and funded other library programs.
+Friends purchased new outside furniture at the library and presented a $1,000 scholarship and funded purchase of books used in the Read To Me program and funded other library programs.

 “We are so fortunate to have the Friends’ support and advocacy,” Crooks said.
 “They are such a great help in funding many of our programs and the volunteer assistance they provide for our events.”